Aephiex/Phobos/docs/New-or-Enhanced-Logics.md

 ### When techno infiltrates a structure

 - A techno can now deal damage or fire a weapon when it infiltrates a structure.
-What makes this different from `SpyEffect.VictimSuperWeapon=` is it can be configured per agent techno type.
+What makes this different from `SpyEffect.VictimSuperWeapon=` is it can be configured per agent techno type and can vary based on the agent's veterancy.
   - `WhenInfiltrate.Warhead` and `WhenInfiltrate.Weapon` can be specified much like `WhenCrushed.(Warhead|Weapon|Damage)`, and the same rules are followed.
 If weapon is specified then warhead and damage on the same veterancy level are ignored.
-  - The warhead or weapon is detonated where the structure is, the damage come from the infantry and is viewed the same house as it.
+  - The warhead or weapon is detonated where the structure is, the damage comes from the infantry and is viewed the same house as it.
   - Note that the `IvanBomb` feature in Ares does not work with this.
 If `WhenInfiltrate.Weapon=IvanBomber` is set, nothing happens when the unit infiltrates, aside from the normal infiltration effect.

 In `rulesmd.ini`